discordjs/guide/guide/miscellaneous/useful-packages.md

 :::

 Day.js is a powerful package that parses, validates, manipulates, and displays dates and times in JavaScript.
 It allows you to quickly and easily format dates in any way you want or parse strings back into JavaScript Date objects.
-There are even some plugins for it to allow you to work with durations and more.
+There are many plugins for it that allow you to work with durations and more.

 For example if you wanted to ask your users to give you a date,
 you can use Day.js to turn it into a Date object you can use in your code: